Ketamine-Assisted Psychotherapy (KAP) 101

 What Can I Expect During the KAP Dosing Session?

-● A typical ketamine dosing session lasts 3 hours and takes place in the comfort of my office.
+● A typical ketamine dosing session lasts 2-3 hours and takes place in the comfort of our offices at Quiet Mind.

-● During a dosing session, you will self-administer your ketamine lozenge in my office.
-You will be in a comfortable, and in a reclining position wearing an eye mask and listening to calming music.
-Although a KAP dosing session may be largely an internal experience, I will be present with you the entire time to hold space and provide support as needed.
+● During a dosing session, you will self-administer your ketamine tablets in your therapists office.
+You will be in a comfortable, and a reclining position wearing an eye mask and listening to calming music.
+Although a KAP dosing session may be largely an internal experience, we will be present with you the entire time to hold space and provide support as needed.
+A chaperone is needed to drive you home after your dosing session.

 What Happens After the KAP Dosing Session?